Paweł Zatorski: National team

 On 8 July 2012, Zatorski won a gold medal of the 2012 World League in Sofia, Bulgaria.
 On 16 August 2014, Zatorski was chosen to represent his national team at the World Championship held in Poland.
 On 21 September 2014, he won a title of the World Champion.
 On 27 October 2014, he received a state award granted by the Polish president of that time, Bronisław Komorowski – Gold Cross of Merit for outstanding sports achievements and worldwide promotion of Poland.

 On 30 September 2018, Poland achieved its third title of the World Champion.
 Poland beat Brazil in the final (3–0), and defended the title from 2014.
 Zatorski received an individual award for the Best Libero of the tournament.

+On 10 August 2024, he won the silver medal at the 2024 Summer Olympic Games in Paris.